jedjoud10/jedjoud10.github.io/content/blog/cflake_rewrite.md

 **Problems with old cflake engine:**
 1. Not GPU parallel safe.
 Rendering would occur at the end of the frame, causing us to wait for the GPU to complete work.
 No latency, but bad impact on performance.
+    * Could be fixed by making a copy of the scene or the needed data (like object matrices) at the start of the frame and IMMEDIATELY beginning rendering (would add latency)
 2. No parallelisation between very small systems that read from shared resources or write to unique resources
 3. No use of GPU for culling/instancing/multidraw.
 No bindless textures in use
 4. Every system is fixed; cannot disable some and keep some active.